 The paramount and primary step in laying the canvas is choosing the font.
 Each font has a unique personality and displays a unique set of characters and speaks in a different way.
 The role of a graphic designer or a brand architect in creating the apt logo is identifying the correct font and connecting them with the brand message.

-However, it is best to know the basics of both Home Improvement business and Logo font architecture to ensure the best product for the client.
-Always chose related yet complementary fonts when creating interior design logos.
-Avoid multiple fonts, and it is best to stick to two fonts until unless deemed necessary.
+However, it is best to know the basics of both the Home Improvement business and Logo font architecture to ensure the best product for the client.
+Always chose related yet complimentary fonts when creating interior design logos.
+Avoid multiple fonts, and it is best to stick to two fonts unless deemed necessary.

 Think like a consumer

-Put yourself in the consumer shoes before finalizing any logo design.
+Put yourself in the consumer’s shoes before finalizing any logo design.
 Always understand that the consumer does not see the world in classic and retro.
 They see it in black and white.
-For instance, the dark color could create a magnificent art in a white space.
-However, logos in those tones could make most brands lose its credibility so does a stylish font.
+For instance, the dark color could create magnificent art in a white space.
+However, logos in those tones could make most brands lose their credibility so does a stylish font.
 Know the consumer expectation of the brand while designing their logo.

 The message is the key

-Interior Design and Home Improvement business services primarily concentrate on improving the lifestyle quality and preserving the traditional values.
+Interior Design and Home Improvement business services primarily concentrate on improving lifestyle quality and preserving traditional values.
 Our homes are more than just walls and furniture.
-Most of us have the emotional connection to our homes, and we expect our service provider to have the same level of dedication and commitment to the job.
+Most of us have an emotional connection to our homes, and we expect our service provider to have the same level of dedication and commitment to the job.

 The Trust Factor

-It is the duty and responsibility of the graphic designer to create a logo which stands and establishes the credibility of the brand.
-The logo is the constant element used for all promotions, and it familiarises the reliability of the brand to their consumers.
+It is the duty and responsibility of the graphic designer to create a logo that stands and establishes the credibility of the brand.
+The logo is the constant element used for all promotions, and it familiarises the reliability of the brand to its consumers.
 Bold fonts are always considered to be authoritative and credible.

 The corporate outlook